RenderKit/embree/doc/src/api.md

   this compile option is not used, you get some compile warning that generic address space is used, which will significantly reduce performance.

-- There is currently no way to query if some particular GPU device supports Embree.
-If you have an integrated Gen device and DG2 card in your system, the Gen device might get selected by default, resulting in an error "Raytracing extensions used on unsupported platform!".
-If you run into this problem you can the DG2 device by setting the following environment variable `SYCL_DEVICE_FILTER=level_zero:gpu:0`.

 Upgrading from Embree 3 to Embree 4